 - 1. Snares must be inspected at least once a day while set. - 2.
 It is illegal to use a 'self-locking' snare. - 3.
-It is an offence for a person to cause unnecessary suffering to an animal under their control (this applies to animals while held in snares and the means by which they are killed). - 4.
+It is an offence for a person to cause unnecessary suffering to an animal under their control (this applies to animals whilst held in snares and the means by which they are killed). - 4.
 It is an offence to cause unnecessary suffering to a domestic animal. - 5.
 It is illegal to set in position any trap or snare calculated to cause bodily injury to any deer coming into contact with it. - 6.
-It is illegal to set in position any trap or snare calculated to cause bodily injury to any wild animal included in Schedule 6 of the Wildlife and Countryside Act 1981 (currently including badger, polecat, otter, red squirrel, hedgehog and pine marten). - 7.
-If a species given protection under Schedule 6 of the 1981 Act is caught unintentionally and has to be killed on the grounds of humaneness because it is badly injured, it is for the person who set the trap or snare in position to justify their action. - 8.
-Under Section 14 of the Wildlife & Countryside Act 1981 it is an offence to release or allow to escape into the wild any animal which is of a kind not ordinarily resident in Great Britain in a wild state or included in Part 1 of Schedule 9 to the Act.
+It is illegal to set in position any trap or snare calculated to cause bodily injury to any wild animal included in schedule 6 of the Wildlife and Countryside Act 1981 (currently including badger, polecat, otter, red squirrel, hedgehog and pine marten). - 7.
+If a species given protection under Schedule 6 to the 1981 Act is caught unintentionally and has to be killed on grounds of humaneness because it is badly injured, the burden of proof is on the person who killed the animal to justify their action. - 8.
+Under section 14 of the Wildlife & Countryside Act 1981 it is an offence to release or allow to escape into the wild any animal which is of a kind not ordinarily resident in GB in a wild state or included in Part 1 of Schedule 9 to the Act.
 These animals, which include the grey squirrel and American mink, should be killed in a quick and humane manner. - 9.
 You must dispose of carcasses safely, so they do not cause harm to human health or pollution of the environment.